Playdough Mats are a fun way for kids to work with play dough at home or in the classroom, and bring in themes to their playdough exploration.

 Shocked can be a very funny facial expression and this one is a lot of fun to explore.
 Think up different scenarios where someone could feel shocked, and talk about the differences between feeling shocked and feeling surprised.

-Laughing Face Playdough Mat
+Funny Face Playdough Mat

 Scared Face Playdough Mat